Timothy Fok

-Timothy Fok Tsun-ting (born 14 February 1946), GBS, JP, the eldest son of Hong Kong tycoon Henry Fok, is the President of the Hong Kong Football Association.
+Timothy Fok Tsun-ting (born 14 February 1946), GBM, GBS, JP, the eldest son of Hong Kong tycoon Henry Fok, is the President of the Hong Kong Football Association.
 He formerly represented the Sports, Performing Arts, Culture and Publication functional constituency between 1998 and 2012.
 While he was not affiliated with any political party, he caucused with the conservative wing of Legislative Council of Hong Kong.

 He is a former Member of the National Committee of the Chinese People's Political Consultative Conference.

+He is an Honorary Doctor of Laws of the Renmin University of China.

 Biography

 Education

 Fok was educated at St. Stephen's College, Stanley Hong Kong, Millfield School, a boarding school in Somerset, England, and the University of Southern California, United States.

 Affiliations and politics

 Fok was an active member of the International Olympic Committee from 2001 to 2016 and an honorary member since 2017; President of the Sports Federation and Olympic Committee of Hong Kong; Vice-President of the Olympic Council of Asia (OCA); a Member of the 2008 Olympics Coordination Commission; President of the Hong Kong Sports Writer Association; Vice President of the Organising Committee of the 2008 Olympics and Paralympics Equestrian Events (which he is credited with bringing to Hong Kong); Vice President of the Hong Kong East Asian Games Organising Committee; and President of the Hong Kong Football Association.

 Fok represents the Sports, Performing Arts, Culture and Publication functional constituency in the Legislative Council of Hong Kong.
 He is not affiliated with any political party, and is also a Member of the Chinese People's Political Consultative Conference.